Rings in which one-sided strongly $\pi$-regular elements are strongly $\pi$-regular: Introduction

-\begin{prop} For a ring $R$, the following conditions are equivalent.\\[2mm] (1) Every right strongly $\pi$-regular element of $R$ is strongly $\pi$-regular element. \\[2mm] (2) Every right strongly regular element of $R$ is strongly regular. \end{prop} \begin{definition} We call a ring $R$ to be {\em right Dischinger} if it satisfies any of the equivalent conditions of Proposition \ref{D.Def}. {\em Left Dischinger} rings are defined similarly.
+\begin{prop} For a ring $R$, the following conditions are equivalent.\\[2mm] \textup{(1)} Every right strongly $\pi$-regular element of $R$ is strongly $\pi$-regular element. \\[2mm] \textup{(2)} Every right strongly regular element of $R$ is strongly regular. \end{prop} \begin{proof} Suppose $(1)$ holds and $a \in R$ such that $a=a^2x$, then by assumption, $a$ is strongly $\pi$-regular element i.e., there exists an element $y \in R$ such that $a^n=ya^{n+1}$ for some integer $n \geq 1$.
+By \cite[Lemma 3]{Az}, we have $a=ya^2$.\\ Next, suppose $(2)$ holds and assume that $a \in R$ such that $a^n=a^{n+1}x$ for some integer $n \geq 1$ and $x \in R$.
+Since $a^n=a^{n+1}x=a^{2n}x^n$, thus by assumption, $a^n$ is strongly regular.
+This implies that there exists an $y \in R$ such that $a^n=ya^{2n}$ for some integer $n \geq 1$.
+Therefore, $a$ is strongly $\pi$-regular. \end{proof} \begin{definition} We call a ring $R$ to be {\em right Dischinger} if it satisfies either of the equivalent conditions of Proposition \ref{D.Def}. {\em Left Dischinger} rings are defined similarly.
 A ring which is both left and right Dischinger will be simply called a {\em Dischinger ring}.
-In other words, Dischinger rings are those in which Dischinger's result also holds locally. \end{definition} It is clear that if $R$ is a one-sided Dischinger ring with identity, then $R$ must be Dedekind-finite.
-Hartwig and Luh \cite[Page 94]{HartLuh} in 1977 asked whether a Dedekind-finite ring is right Dischinger.
-A strong negative answer to this question was given by Dittmer, Khurana, and Pace in \cite[Theorem 2.3]{Dit} by constructing an example of a ring with only trivial idempotents that is not right Dischinger.
-To be specific, it was proved in \cite[Theorem 2.3]{Dit} that the ring
+In other words, Dischinger rings are those in which Dischinger's result also holds locally. \end{definition}

-where $F$ is a commutative ring with trivial idempotents, has only trivial idempotents.
-On the positive side, it was proved in \cite[Corollary 3.5]{Dit} that a Dedekind-finite exchange ring is a Dischinger ring.
+It is well known that Drazin-invertible elements are precisely the strongly $\pi$-regular elements.
+Thus in a right Dischinger ring every right strongly $\pi$-regular element is Drazin invertible.
+Note that the definition of one-sided Dischinger rings is still valid for rings without identity.
+Throughout this paper, all rings are assumed to be associative but may not have an identity.
+However, if $R$ possesses an identity, then it will be denoted by $1$.
+It is clear that if $R$ is a one-sided Dischinger ring with identity, then $R$ must be Dedekind-finite.\ Hartwig and Luh \cite[Page 94]{HartLuh} in 1977 asked whether a Dedekind-finite ring is right Dischinger.
+A strong negative answer to this question was given by Dittmer, Khurana, and Pace in \cite[Theorem 2.3]{Dit} by constructing an example of a ring with only trivial idempotents that is not right Dischinger.\ To be specific, it was proved in \cite[Theorem 2.3]{Dit} that the ring